openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 Monitoring
 ^^^^^^^^^^

-CERN does not require direct billing, but uses the Telemetry service to perform metering for the purposes of adjusting project quotas.
-CERN uses a sharded, replicated, MongoDB back-end.
+CERN does not require direct billing but uses the Telemetry service to perform metering for the purposes of adjusting project quotas.
+CERN uses a sharded, replicated MongoDB back end.
 To spread API load, CERN deploys instances of the nova-api service within the child cells for Telemetry to query against.
 This also requires the configuration of supporting services such as keystone, glance-api, and glance-registry in